ak-fishbarc/ObserverPattern-WebGame/README.md

 - Create a function to unsubscribe from in-game events/news system.

 **Currently:**
-- Playing around while buildingg a news display, learning a bit about JavaScript.
+- Playing around while building a news display, learning a bit about JavaScript.

 **Added:**
 - Basic Templates for news page.